hashgraph/hedera-mirror-node/docs/design/block-streams.md

     private final StreamFileTranslator<RecordFile, BlockFile> blockFileTranslator;
     private final RecordFileParser recordFileParser;

-    // Translates the block file into a record file, verifies the hash chain and then parses it public void notify(@Nonnull StreamFile<?> streamFile);

     /**
+     * Translates the block file into a record file, verifies the hash chain and then parses it
+     * Does not parse Block N until Block N+1 has been downloaded and used to verify Block N */ public void notify(@Nonnull StreamFile<?> streamFile);

+    /**
-     * The hash chain cannot be verified for block N until block N-1 has been translated by the blockFileTranslator.
+     * The hash chain cannot be verified for Block N until Block N+1 has been downloaded.
-     * For Block N, the previousBlockHash (a value included in the Block protobuf) must be verified to match the hash calculated by the blockFileTranslator for Block N-1.
+     * For Block N the hash must be verified to match the previousBlockHash protobuf value provided by Block N+1 */ private void verifyHashChain(String expected, String actual);
-     */
-    private void verifyHashChain(String expected, String actual);